Address

 Vocational secondary school graduates receive a school leaving certificate (świadectwo ukończenia szkoły).
 Those who have finished the school ‘with distinction’ receive a school leaving certificate with distinction.

-Pupils finishing a technical secondary school or a stage II sectoral vocational school who have passed the maturity exam are awarded a maturity certificate (świadectwo dojrzałości).
+Pupils who have finished a technical secondary school or a stage II sectoral vocational school and have passed the maturity exam are awarded a maturity certificate (świadectwo dojrzałości).
 The certificate includes the results of the written and oral parts of the exam.
 Those who have re-taken the exam and improved their results in one or more subjects, or have taken the exam in additional subjects, receive an annex to the certificate.
 The certificate and its annexes are issued by the Regional Examination Boards.
 The maturity certificate provides access to higher education.

-Vocational school leavers receive vocational qualification certificates (certyfikaty kwalifikacji zawodowej), issued by the competent Regional Examination Board.
-Once they have obtained certificates for all the qualifications identified for a given occupation and have finished the school, they are awarded a vocational diploma (dyplom zawodowy).
+Vocational school graduates receive vocational qualification certificates (certyfikat kwalifikacji zawodowej), issued by the competent Regional Examination Board.
+Once they have passed exams for all of the qualifications identified within a given occupation and have finished the school, they are awarded a vocational diploma (dyplom zawodowy).